-Innovation and Succes s Factors Identified strong points Self-guided course that allows to learn at your own pace.
+Innovation and Success s Factors Identified strong points Self-guided course that allows to learn at your own pace.
 Chance to meet other learners, share ideas and join in with active discussions.
 Challenges Identified problems/obstacles Available only in English Opinion Innovation Online course.
 Effectiveness Provision of additional resources and ideas for those wanting to implement inclusive education practices, especially in low resource settings.
 The majority of the reviews are positive, and the course has been described as "well organized" and "inspiring".
 Sustainability Yes, it can because it is an online resource.
-Potential for learning of or transfer for schools wanting to be more inclusive The possibility to intera The possibility to interact with the other learners.
+Potential for learning or transfer for schools wanting to be more inclusive The possibility to interact with the other learners.